ray-project/ray/doc/source/train/key-concepts.rst

 Predictors
 ----------

 Predictors are the counterpart to Trainers.
-A Trainer trains a model on a dataset.
-A predictor uses the resulting model and performs inference on it.
+A Trainer trains a model on a dataset, and a predictor uses the resulting model and performs inference on it.

-Each Trainer has a respective Predictor implementation that is compatible with the generated checkpoints.
+Each Trainer has a respective Predictor implementation that is compatible with its generated checkpoints.

+See :ref:`the Predictors user guide <air-predictors>` for more information and examples.

 .. dropdown:: Example: :class:`XGBoostPredictor <ray.train.xgboost.XGBoostPredictor>`